Jayybee21/Frontend-Webneoo-repo/README.md

 # Frontend-Webneoo-repo
-This is the frontend side of the "Le Ble" project, developed using Vue.js.
+This is the frontend side of the "Le Pre" project, developed using Vue.js.